SSH access to the Computer Laboratory

 You can take a copy (on paper or otherwise) of the key fingerprints rather than the host keys themselves.
 Then on making the first connection to a remote host you can check the fingerprint of the key before accepting the connection.
 If you accept then ssh will add the host's key to your known_hosts file automatically.

-To get the key fingerprints of the slogin.cl.cam.ac.uk machines on a Lab Linux machine try running commands such as
+To get the key fingerprints of the slogin.cl.cam.ac.uk machines on a Lab Linux machine try running a command such as

 Note that you should trust the above fingerprints only in so far as you trust the integrity of the computer you are using to view this page and the intervening network connection(s).
 It is quite possible for web pages like this one to be 'spoofed'.